-- The purpose of placing an employee on a Performance Improvement Plan is to create awareness of the concern, formalize actions to correct the problem, establish expectations to prevent recurrence, and prepare the employee for satisfactory service. - Once a supervisor has prepared a Performance Improvement Plan, the Plan must be sent up the chain-of-command including instructional leadership and Human Resources for approval before being presented to the employee. - After receiving approval, and presenting the Plan to the employee, a copy of the Plan must be sent to the Office of Human Resources for inclusion into the employee's personnel file. - At the conclusion of the Plan, the original form must be sent to the Office of Human Resources for inclusion into the employee's personnel file.
+- The purpose of placing an employee on a Performance Improvement Plan is to create awareness of the concern, formalize actions to resolve the problem, establish and define expectations to clarify the desired outcomes to prevent reoccurrence, and return the employee to satisfactory performance. - Once a supervisor has prepared a Performance Improvement Plan, the Plan must be reviewed and approved by applicable leadership noted on the organization chart and the Office of Human Resources before being presented to the employee. - After receiving approval, and presenting the Plan to the employee, a copy of the Plan must be sent to the Office of Human Resources for inclusion into the employee's personnel file. - At the conclusion of the Plan, the original must be sent to the Office of Human Resources for inclusion into the employee's personnel file.